About

 One of Jason’s Japanese publishers, Shueisha, brought him to Tokyo on book tour in 1999.
 He took that opportunity to visit his old high school exchange student friend, and wrote a funny article about the experience.
 That article remains one of Jason’s most widely read.
 It’s still on his site.
 Japan went straight to Jason’s heart, and he decided to live there.
 He rented out his home in California and moved to Sano, Japan in 2002 for what he thought was going to be a one-year stay.
 This many years later, he still lives and works there.

-In addition to writing new books and The Kelly Letter, he’s also the angel investor in Red Frog Coffee in Longmont, Colorado, a delightful little shop managed by his sister and business partner, Emily.
+In addition to writing new books and The Kelly Letter, he’s an investor in Red Frog Coffee in Longmont, Colorado, a delightful shop managed by his sister and business partner, Emily.
+It was voted Longmont’s Small Business of the Year in 2014.

 He divides his time between Japan and Colorado’s Rocky Mountains.